FrontendMasters/react-enlightenment/what-is-react.md

 ##### Using React state

 In order for our `<MySelect>` component to mimic a native `<select>` element we are going to have to add state.
 State typically gets involved when a component contains snapshots of information.
 In regards to our custom `<MyOption>` component, it's state is the currently selected text or the fact that no text is selected at all.
-Note that state will typically involved user events (i.e. mouse, keyboard, clipboard etc.. ) or network events (i.e. AJAX).
+Note that state will typically involved user events (i.e. mouse, keyboard, clipboard etc.. ) or network events (i.e. AJAX) and is the value used to determine when the UI needs to be re-rendered.

 State is typically found on the top most component which makes up a UI component.
 Using the `getInitialState()` function we can set the default state of our component to `false` by returning a state object (i.e. `return {selected: false};`) when `getInitialState` is invoked.
 I've update the code below accordingly.
 As I am making updates to the code, make sure you read the JavaScript comments which call attention to the changes in the code.